LlewBach/virtual-shelter/TESTING.md

 Fixed: Yes

 The spritesheet frame dimensions vary not only between dogs and colours, but also states within the same dog and colour!
 The consequence of this if left unresolved would be glitchy sprite animations.
 After contacting the creator to ask if the frames could be made a consistent size, she told me that this was her first time making spritesheets and that the answer was basically no. After consideration, I realised I could solve this by setting sprite.width by conditional statements based on the url passed into the Game class instantiation.
 See dashboard/static/dashboard/js/states/states.js.

+## On the deployed site, sometimes need hard screen refresh to get dashboard canvas elements to load properly

+Fixed: No

+I have not had time to look into this issue.